Stack Builders logo

 • Get quotations by status, date, and category

-As you can see the list above gives a clear idea of how the data is going to be modeled in the design.
-And which data should be pre-joined.
+As you can see the list above gives a clear idea of how the data is going to be modeled in the design, and which data should be pre-joined.
 For example, the access pattern “Get quotations by client” means that the table quotation and client should be pre-joined in order to get the data in one query.

 Also, it shows all the tables to take into account in the model.
 This would be easy to recognize in relational databases, but in access patterns, they are represented with “Get all the products”.